josegrobles/LuckyBlocksBukkit/README.md

 ####Config File
 1. `RESOURCE_PACK_AUTOMATIC_DOWNLOAD: <boolean>` Change it to false if you don't want to automatically download the texture pack
-2. `LANGUAGE: EN/ES` Change it between EN or ES.
+2. `LANGUAGE: EN/ES/CUSTOM` Change it between EN or ES.
 Right below I explain how to customize the language.
+3. `AUTOMATIC_DOWNLOAD: <boolean>` By default is `true` you can change it to `false` if you don't want Automatic Update Download

 ####Customize language
-1. To customize the language you just set the config file as it is.
+1. To customize the language you set the flag `LANGUAGE` as `CUSTOM` in the config file as it is.
 2. Then you proceed to change the language.yml file

 #### Quick Install